rei/ropeteam/README.md

 -------------

 Limit a task or method call to one cluster member.
 This is useful for scheduled tasks that you only want running on one member.
-Flock allows dynamic assignment of which cluster member runs a task.
+Ropeteam allows dynamic assignment of which cluster member runs a task.
 A task will stay assigned to the same member unless it dies, in which case it will failover to another host.

 **Example**